New Jersey Pregnancy Discrimination Attorneys

 We believe that organizations that engage in this type of unfair discrimination need to be held accountable for their actions.
 If you or someone close to you is experiencing discrimination in the workplace because of a pregnancy, contact the New Jersey pregnancy discrimination lawyers at The Law Firm of Morgan Rooks, P.C. for help exploring your legal options.
 If your rights have been violated, we can help.

-Call experienced pregnancy discrimination attorneys at (856) 746-6332 or complete our online form to learn more.
+Call our New Jersey pregnancy discrimination lawyers at (856) 746-6332 or complete our online form to learn more.

 Examples of Pregnancy Discrimination in the Workplace